ksu-cs-textbooks/cis527/content/4-directory-services/03-assignment.md

 ### Task 1: Install Windows Server 2022 Standard

-Create a new virtual machine for **Windows Server 2022 Standard** using the "Windows Server 2022 Standard (Updated July 2023)" installation media (you may choose a newer option if available, but this lab was tested on that specific version).
-You can download the installation files and obtain a product key from the [Microsoft Azure Student Portal](https://support.cs.ksu.edu/CISDocs/wiki/FAQ#MSDNAA) discussed in Module 1.
+Create a new virtual machine for **Windows Server 2022 Standard** using the "Windows Server 2022 Standard" installation media (you may choose a newer option if available, but this lab was tested on that specific version - see the warning above about Server 2025 not working currently).
+You can download the installation files and obtain a product key from the [Microsoft Azure Student Portal](https://azureforeducation.microsoft.com/devtools) discussed in Module 1.

 * File Name: `en-us_windows_server_2022_updated_july_2023_x64_dvd_541692c3.iso`
 * SHA 256 Hash: `e215493d331ebd57ea294b2dc96f9f0d025bc97b801add56ef46d8868d810053`